 If the DTE screen doubles every character you type, then the terminal and modem are both echoing characters.
 Try to disable your terminal's local echo option.
-If that's not possible, then disable local echo by using the ATEO<ENTER> command.
+If that's not possible, then disable local echo using the ATEO<ENTER> command.

-Communications Program Thinks the RX-Series is Online
+Communications Program Thinks the Modem is On-line

-If you receive an ONLINE message somewhere on your DTE screen but the RX-Series is not online, set CXR to normal conditions by using the AT&C1&Wn<ENTER> command (then store this command into the communications software's initialization string).
+If you receive an ONLINE message somewhere on your DTE screen but the modem is not online, set CXR to normal conditions using the AT&C1&Wn<ENTER> command (and then store this command into the communications software's initialization string).